makersacademy/chitter-challenge/kd_approach.md

 ##### DATABASE MODEL

+See: chitter-challenge/db_table_model.png
+- Automatically update the date / time stamp when a new row is inserted into peeps table in db?

 Notes:
 * Makers sign up to chitter with their email, password, name and a username (e.g. samm@makersacademy.com, password123, Sam Morgan, sjmog).
 * The username and email are unique.